juju/docs/src/en/charms-fan.md

 container usage: the need to manage the IP address space that results in network connectivity among containers running on separate hosts.

-Juju integrates with the FAN to provide network connectivity between deployed container-based applications that was hitherto not possible.
+Juju integrates with the FAN to provide network connectivity between containers that was hitherto not possible.
+The most common use case for Juju users is the seamless interaction between deployed applications running within LXD containers on separate Juju machines.

 Further reading on generic (non-Juju) FAN networking: